Maple & Apple Pork Breakfast Sausage Patties with a drizzle of organic Maple Syrup, and then topped with a fried egg = breakfast perfection.

 I usually make a double batch since they’re freezer friendly and we have enough for the entire month.
 We make them small so they’re kid-friendly as well as easy and fun to eat.
 Just a few simple ingredients and you’ll be enjoying Maple & Apple Pork Breakfast Sausage Patties!

-- 2 small apples, finely chopped (we went apple picking and they were much smaller then what you'd get in the grocery store!)
+- 2 apples finely chopped (we went apple picking and they were much smaller then what you'd get in the grocery store!)

 - 1 lb ground pork